 Can’t You Get Amino Acids From Food?

 Protein intake increases the level of amino acids circulating around in the blood stream.
 Once proteins are broken down into amino acids by the digestive system, they are then released into the blood stream.
-In order for these amino acids to be taken up into the brain, they have to be carried across the blood-brain barrier using a specific transport system.
+In order for these amino acids to be taken up into the brain and improve brain chemistry, they have to be carried across the blood-brain barrier using a specific transport system.

 Between meals, the levels of circulating amino acids in the bloodstream decreases.
-By supplementing with an individual amino acid when one is between meals, we are allowing that particular amino acid to become more available to be taken up by the transporter at the blood-brain barrier.
-Once the amino acid is taken up in the brain, it can then be used for neurotransmitter production.
+By supplementing with an individual amino acid when one is between meals or through iv therapy, we are allowing that particular amino acid to become more available to be taken up by the transporter at the blood-brain barrier.
+Once the amino acid supplement is taken up in the brain, it can then be used for neurotransmitter production.

 What Is Amino Acid Therapy Used For?